CLASSICAL LOST AND FOUND

 Hearing this disc one is not surprised to learn our soloist, Gemma Rosefield, has won several international prizes.
 She plays with great feeling bringing out all the nuances of these elegantly crafted scores.
 Her efforts are admirably supported by Andrew Manze, who hangs up his violin to conduct the BBC Scottish Symphony Orchestra.
 Together they make a strong case for these unjustly neglected pieces.

-Done in City Halls (presumably the Grand Hall), Glasgow, the recordings are good, and project a wide as well as deep soundstage in an ideally reverberant acoustic.
+Done in City Halls Concert Hall, Glasgow, the recordings are good, and project a wide as well as deep soundstage in an ideally reverberant acoustic.
 The latter makes this romantic music sound all the more expansive without blurring it.

 The orchestral timbre is bright but natural, and the soloist is perfectly positioned.
 However, Ms. Rosefield could have been a bit more highlighted to better show off her aureate cello tone.
 Incidentally, those with sound systems that go down to rock bottom may notice some low-end thumps probably occasioned by Maestro Manze being on one of those "timpanic" podiums.